nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

 This is the only method defined in the Scraper class.
-It's job is
+It's job is to pass the webpage's HTML to Nokogiri's Nokogiri::HTML method which creates a Nokogiri object (NodeSet) we can call methods on that allow us to easily extract the desired data.
+It then iterates over a NodeSet and uses the #css method to grab the ...

+Don't get hung up on trying to build something profound.
+My suggestion is to not spend too much time on finding the perfect website or coming up with the most interesting idea.
+Pick a website that approximates the examples highlighted in the lessons and tutorial and just start coding.
+What makes a website harder or easier to work with will become clear as you start going through of building your application.
+At this point it's not such a big deal to scrap what you've been doing and choose another website because the way forward and potential pitfalls will be clear.